bigdata-i523/hid305/notebook.md

 * 10/09/2017  - 10/16/2017  - Still working on the Hadoop Cluster.
 * 10/16/2017  - 10/27/2017  - No progress on the Practice track.
 * 10/28/2017  - Wiped out the Raspberry Pi's memory cards to work on the Project
+* 10/15/2017  - 11/18/2017  - Tested Installation of Docker on a 3RPi cluster and decided what road to take in terms of coding the python file for CMD5.
+* 10/19/2017  - 12/15/2017  - Been working on the code, still getting errors.
+Currently using a yml configuration file with the IP addresses.

 # Writing